PasaOpasen/geneticalgorithm2/README.md

 from geneticalgorithm2 import Crossover, Mutations, Selection  # classes for specific mutation and crossover behavior

-from geneticalgorithm2 import Population_initializer  # for creating better start population
+from geneticalgorithm2 import get_population_initializer  # for creating better start population

 from geneticalgorithm2 import np_lru_cache  # for cache function (if u want)